 So Peter Berg would have us believe he was somehow able to write two letters to Dzhokhar Tsarnaev in prison.
 So Peter Berg would have us believe he actually received a reply from the accused.
 And Peter Berg thinks Dzhokhar is mentally ill?
 I’d say Peter Berg is the one who’s crazy if he thinks his claims are the least bit believable.

-The government has had Tsarnaev incarcerated under SAMs beginning with the four month after his arrest.
+The government has had Tsarnaev incarcerated under SAMs beginning with the fourth month after his arrest.
 The government returned over a thousand letters from well-meaning Christians urging the accused to convert to Christianity (not such a bad idea, given the current climate of hatred for and fear of Muslims in this country and abroad).

 But Peter Berg would have us believe his letter got through, not once, but twice.
 Peter Berg would have us believe that although Dzhokhar, his family and his attorneys were threatened into silence and inaction, Dzhokhar Tsarnaev was allowed to reply to him in order to provide details that would make his movie “Patriot’s Day,” more believable.